 You’ll also benefit from all Evil Martians’ experience as frontend OSS pundits with products used by industry leaders such as GitHub, Google, Wikipedia, and Facebook, as well as modern startups.

-Our Frontend Principal and longtime Martian created PostCSS, one of the most popular npm packages, that has won the “State of CSS” highest satisfaction award two years running.
+Our Principal Frontend Engineer and longtime Martian created PostCSS, one of the most popular npm packages, that has won the “State of CSS” highest satisfaction award two years running.
 Our frontend open source portfolio includes Autoprefixer—every developer’s go-to tool to write CSS, Browserslist—the industry standard to set target browsers in modern frontend tools like Babel and many other projects.

 The frontend is where your product constantly interacts with users so it must be as fast as possible and use all the modern device and browser capabilities.
 We utilize cutting-edge instrumentation to guarantee maximum optimization, speed, and the best user experience.
 Our toolbelt includes TypeScript and frameworks like React, Svelte, and Vue.js.
 Most new single-page applications that we develop are built with GraphQL.
 For websites where frontend performance is essential but a dynamic backend is not required, we opt for Jamstack with Gatsby or Next.js.